Samsung/TizenRT/apps/tzshlib/README.txt

 Command Overview
 ^^^^^^^^^^^^^^^^

-  This directory contains the NuttShell (TZSH).
+  This directory contains the TizenShell (TZSH).
 This is a simple shell-like application.
 At present, TZSH supports the following commands
   forms: